-The Bulk Erase (BE) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code on Serial Data Input (D).
-Chip Select (\overline{S}) must be driven Low for the entire duration of the sequence.
+The Bulk Erase (BE) instruction is entered by driving Chip Select ( $\overline{S}$ ) Low, followed by the instruction code on Serial Data Input (D).
+Chip Select ( $\overline{S}$ ) must be driven Low for the entire duration of the sequence.

-The instruction sequence is shown in Figure 15.
-Chip Select (\overline{S}) must be driven High after the eighth bit of the instruction code has been latched in, otherwise the Bulk Erase instruction is not executed.
-As soon as Chip Select (\overline{S}) is driven High, the self-timed Bulk Erase cycle (whose duration is t{BE}) is initiated.
+Chip Select $(\overline{S})$ must be driven High after the eighth bit of the instruction code has been latched in, otherwise the Bulk Erase instruction is not executed.
+As soon as Chip Select ( $\overline{S}$ ) is driven High, the self-timed Bulk Erase cycle (whose duration is tBE) is initiated.
 While the Bulk Erase cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the selftimed Bulk Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.

-The Bulk Erase (BE) instruction is executed only if both Block Protect (BP1, BP0) bits are 0.
+The Bulk Erase (BE) instruction is executed only if all Block Protect (BP2, BP1, BP0) bits are 0.
 The Bulk Erase (BE) instruction is ignored if one, or more, sectors are protected.

-Figure 16.
-Deep Power-down (DP) Sequence
+Figure 17.
+Deep Power-down (DP) Instruction Sequence